Reza Pahlavi: Israel

-In October 2025, an investigation by Haaretz in collaboration with the University of Toronto's Citizen Lab, reported that an Israeli-linked digital influence campaign was promoting Reza Pahlavi among Persian-speaking audiences.
+In October 2025, an investigation by Haaretz, in collaboration with the University of Toronto's Citizen Lab, reported that an Israeli-linked digital influence campaign was promoting Reza Pahlavi among Persian-speaking audiences.
 The investigation found that the operation used fake social media accounts and AI-generated videos to amplify pro-monarchist messaging.
 Citizen Lab's analysis suggested that the campaign's activities were synchronized with Israeli military operations in Iran.
+A highly organized media network combining professional PR, diaspora activism, and what researchers describe as inauthentic online accounts promoted Pahlavi across social media.
+While this increased his international visibility, investigations suggest it also blurred the true level of his grassroots support inside Iran and sparked controversy over foreign ties, online harassment, and a manufactured image of popularity.